dcavar/dcavar.github.io/pubs.md

 - Damir Cavar, Matt Josefy (2018) Mapping Deep NLP to Knowledge Graphs: An Enhanced Approach to Analyzing Corporate Filings with Regulators.
 Paper presented at <a href="http://wp.lancs.ac.uk/cfie/">The First Financial Narrative Processing Workshop</a> (FNP 2018), <a href="http://lrec2018.lrec-conf.org/en/">LREC 2018</a> in Miyazaki, Japan. (download <a href="/Pubs/Mapping_SEC_Deep_NLP_Knowledge_Graph.pdf">extended abstract</a>)

 - Mapping Deep NLP to Knowledge Graphs: An Enhanced Approach to Analyzing Corporate Filings with Regulators.
-Paper presented at the <a href="http://wp.lancs.ac.uk/cfie/">The First Financial Narrative Processing Workshop</a> (FNP 2018), <a href="http://lrec2018.lrec-conf.org/en/">LREC 2018</a> in Miyazaki, Japan.
+Paper presented at the [The First Financial Narrative Processing Workshop](http://wp.lancs.ac.uk/cfie/) (FNP 2018), <a href="http://lrec2018.lrec-conf.org/en/">LREC 2018</a> in Miyazaki, Japan.
 May 7th 2018.